-You can take the same example of problem analysis as was presented in Chapter 2 in connection with the effort to set goals at different levels.
-For a clear understanding, the following matrix (Figure 3.4) can be used.
+You can take the same example of problem analysis as it is presented in Chapter 2 in connection with the effort to set goals at different levels.
+For a clear understanding, the matrix shown in Figure 4.4 can be used.
 You can prepare this kind of matrix in your own context for a real-life advocacy planning effort.

-Figure 3.4: Example goal in labour settlement Koilapahad issue
+Figure 4.4: Examples of goals in labour settlement Koilapahad issue

-Based on the above facts, you can outline an advocacy strategy for Koilapahad as follows below.
+Based on the above facts, you can outline an advocacy strategy for Koilapahad as below.
 The case of Koilapahad is an example based on information collected during field visits and is presented here only for learning purposes.
-When you are planning your advocacy initiative, the following table (3.2) might help you to create similar matrixes to plan your strategies.
+When you are planning your advocacy initiative, Table 4.2 might help you to create similar matrixes to plan your strategies.